 As irrational as we may think our young ones are, they actually do not throw a tantrum without reason.
 Go beyond, “Oh, she is just being stubborn!” or “He simply wants his own way!”
 Find out the deeper reason of why your little ones are upset.
 Perhaps it is a basic need you need to fulfil.
 Are they tired?
 Hungry?
 Or maybe they are feeling left out of a group, or feel they are not getting enough attention.

 We may not be able to satisfy their every whim and fancy, but understanding the root cause behind their behaviour is a good place to start, and it calms us down by making us more empathetic.
-A best way to find out is to ask your child’s preschool teachers about the ongoing of their day.
+The best way to find out is to ask your child’s preschool teachers about the ongoing of their day.

 2. Use distraction